abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 ### unionfs

 This is a version of NSH dedicated to performing the simple test of the Union File System at apps/examples/unionfs.
-The command 'unionfs' will mount the Union File System at /mnt/unionfs.
+The command \'unionfs\' will mount the Union File System at /mnt/unionfs.
 You can than compare what you see at /mnt/unionfs with the content of the ROMFS file systems at apps/examples/unionfs/atestdir and btestdir.